dataMichelle/JavaScriptFundamentals/debugCode/README.md

 Multiplies two input numbers (a and b) and returns the result. displayResult() Function:
 Displays the result of the multiplication or an error message in a designated paragraph element (resultElement) on the webpage.

+Practice task
+You need to perform arithmetic operations such as addition, multiplication, and division simultaneously using the same function.

+Additionally, you need to check the flow of the code, which will depend on the arithmetic operation you are performing first.

+Also, try assigning one value in the form of characters and observe how this value is displayed using the debugger.

+Previous